 What is an information diet?

 Oftentimes, the messages filling your mind are competing and contradictory; make it difficult to make choices and decisions.
-Other times, the messages aren’t focused on the critical task(s) you are working on at the movement, taking essential focus away from those tasks and diluting that focus out to things that won’t help you achieve your goal.
+Other times, the messages aren’t focused on the critical task(s) you are working on at the movement, taking the essential focus away from those tasks and diluting that focus out to things that won’t help you achieve your goal.

 The other critical part of an information diet is silence.
 Before I went on my information diet, I had to have the TV on in the background as I made dinner or fell asleep.
 I had to have the radio on in the car.
 I had to have a steady stream of someone else’s messaging fed into my mind so that I could avoid my own thoughts.